|Support||Chat & Email|

 The cheapest that you can get CyberGhost for right now is $2.75 per month, but you’ll have to purchase the three-year plan.
 Monthly plans will be significantly more money at $12.99 per month, as you can see below.

 This is on the lower end of the price spectrum, particularly for the longer-duration plans.
 This makes CyberGhost one of many cheap VPN providers.
+But you often get what you pay for with VPN services.

 Refund policy – CyberGhost offers two different refund windows, depending on the subscription plan you choose: